 section (or Sequest XML or Mascot XML) when you create your MS2 search protocol.

 LabKey Server uses the same parameters across all search engines when the meaning is consistent.
-The example above for "residue, modification mass" is an example of such a paramter.
+The example above for "residue, modification mass" is an example of such a parameter.
 For these parameters, you may want to refer to the the X!
-Tandem documentation in addition to the LabKey Server documentation.
-The X!
-Tandem documentation is available here:http://www.thegpm.org/TANDEM/api/index.html
+Tandem documentation available here:

-The following sections cover the parameters that are the same across all searches, as well as the specific parameters that apply to the individual search engines:
+The following topics cover the parameters that are the same across all searches, as well as the specific parameters that apply to the individual search engines: